 How do you keep coming up with new ideas for children’s books?
 Are you noticing changing trends in what children are responding to?

 Over my career, I have pivoted from writing fantasy adventure to contemporary middle grade fiction, award-winning historical time slip novels to picture books, and best-selling junior fiction such as the Lulu Bell series.
 Publishing is like any other industry where trends change over time, genres come in and out of fashion and kids are looking for different kinds of stories.
-Currently I think children love entertaining books filled with humour, graphic novels, stories celebrating diversity and multiculturalism, and fun, fantasy adventures featuring mythical creatures, unicorns, and dragons, such as my new junior fiction series The Daredevil Princess.
+Currently I think children love entertaining books filled with humour, graphic novels, stories celebrating diversity and multiculturalism, and fun, fantasy adventures featuring mythical creatures, unicorns, and dragons, such as my latest junior fiction series The Daredevil Princess.

 You’ve won and been shortlisted for many awards; what makes your children’s books stand out?